rokkit-lab/cpe-2.3-rs/README.md

 ## Disclaimers & Trademarks
 This library uses data from the [National Vulnerability Database (NVD)](https://nvd.nist.gov/) API but is not endorsed or certified by the NVD.

-CPE is a trademark of The MITRE Corporation.
+CPE, CAPEC & ATT&CK are trademarks of The MITRE Corporation, with which seiber has no affiliation.